uforic/email-parser/README.md

 export GMAIL_CLIENT_SECRET=""
 export GMAIL_CLIENT_ID=""
 export GMAIL_REDIRECT_URL=""
-## when running the built distribution, make sure to change
-# the server port (default is 4000)
+## Where do we download messages to disk? default is ~/message_cache
+export CACHE_DIRECTORY="~/message_cache"

+### Settings to run the built distribution (not development mode)
+## The build distribution serves the built assets for the frontend,
+## and not longer can rely on the frontend development environments
+## setupProxy.ts to forward traffic to port 4000.
+For development,
+## don't set these.
 export SERVER_PORT=8080
-## Only set this variable when running the built distribution with SERVER_PORT=8080
 export FRONTEND_ASSET_PATH="../frontend/build"
-## Where do we download messages to disk? default is ~/message_cache
-export CACHE_DIRECTORY="~/message_cache"

 ```

 ## Developing